vanishaagrawal/ML-Heart-Disease-Risk-Prediction/README.md

 # ML-Heart-Disease-Risk-Prediction
 ## ❤️ Heart Disease Prediction Web App

-A machine learning-based web application developed using **Flask** that predicts the likelihood of a person having heart disease based on several medical inputs.
+An end-to-end Machine Learning healthcare application that predicts the likelihood of heart disease based on patient medical parameters using predictive analytics and classification algorithms.

 ---